-28. If an employee is on a non-medical leave of absence that also qualifies as an FMLA-protected leave, should that employee's leave accrual date be adjusted in accordance with Article 8, Section 2B?
+30. If an employee is on a non-medical leave of absence that also qualifies as an FMLAprotected leave, should that employee's leave accrual date be adjusted?

 No. Accrual dates shall not be adjusted for employees on FMLA-qualifying leaves whether medical or not.